-Author Thomas Rinaldi, who wrote the book New York Neon, is our tour guide for our upcoming tour of Greenwich Village’s Disappearing Neon Signs on October 19th.
+Author Thomas Rinaldi, who wrote the book New York Neon, is our tour guide for our upcoming tour of Greenwich Village’s Disappearing Neon Signs on May 18th.
 Here, he shares about the origins of the famous neon sign at the White Horse Tavern.
+Join us for an upcoming tour:

 Greenwich Village has seen a number of great old signs disappear in recent years to make way for facsimiles.
 Fedora, the Village Vanguard, the Waverly Restaurant… some of the replacement signs are better than others.
 But the lovely old swing sign at Casa Oliveira Liquors, at 98 Seventh Avenue South, seems likely to be with us for some time to come, thanks to a new coat of paint applied over its old sheet metal work a few years back.